 By planning and implementing quality measures up front with our suppliers we reduce risk, minimize occurrences of non-conforming material, and improve the timely launch of new products.
 We cascade Advanced Product Quality Planning (APQP) and APQP for Wind (APQP4Wind) throughout our supply base.
 These are structured methods of defining and implementing the steps necessary to mitigate risk, achieve the desired product quality and performance, and meet our customer’s requirements.
 APQP has been the backbone for maturing performance at manufacturers and suppliers for decades in the automotive industry with APQP4Wind being a variant of the standard for the wind industry.
 TPI mitigates risk across the supply chain by establishing clear product quality assurance demands, leading a robust material approval process, and documenting compliance and conformance at each step.

 We purchase materials, products, and services to support production across our global manufacturing facilities.
 The largest category within our global procurement spend is direct raw materials.
 The majority of raw materials for the products we manufacture include advanced fiberglass fabrics, select carbon reinforcements, core materials such as balsa wood and foam, epoxy resins and adhesives for assembly of molded components, gel coat or paint for preparation of cosmetic surfaces, lightning protection systems, and attachment hardware, including steel components.
 Our raw material supply chain encompasses over 550 suppliers in more than 30 countries, with a supply spend of approximately 63% of our net sales in 2021, and we continue to enhance our use of local and regional suppliers to ensure a continuous and uninterrupted supply of materials to support our facilities and reduce transportation distance and carbon emissions.
 During 2021, we audited more than 30 suppliers which accounted for approximately 54% of our annual supply spend.
-We audited these suppliers on a range of topics important to TPI such as EHS, quality, process control, ESG and DE&I.
+We audited these suppliers on a range of topics important to TPI such as EHS, quality, process control, ESG and DE&I. Of our 2021 raw material spend, 44% of suppliers have obtained ISO 14001 certifications.

 Regional Raw Material Supply Chain Spend